bemayr/asteroid_impact_py3/doc/codeintro.rst

 run ``game.py`` with these arguments: ``--script-json samplerepeatinglevelscript.json``

-The script json file is described in more detail in ``docs/scriptjson.html``
+The script json file is described in more detail in :doc:`scriptjson <scriptjson>`

 Create new levels
 --------------------------